Home » Exams & Training » CESR entry to the Specialist Register » FAQs: CESR entry to the Specialist Register

 You will need to have taken the FOM’s Diploma in Occupational Medicine Examinations (or equivalent).
 However, if you have passed the Irish MFOM exams and have not taken the FOM’s AFOM exams, you will not need to do so.
 The FOM Council considered this question and concluded that the Irish exams were considered equivalent to the AFOM ones.
 This position may be subject to periodic review.

-Will I need to do research
+Will I need to do research?

 Yes.
 You will need to demonstrate having met the research capabilities of the 2017 or 2022 curricula, depending on which you are making your CESR application against.
-If the former, your work must be submitted to FOM for approval before making your application.
-If the latter, a dissertation for purpose will still need FOM approval, while alternatives (including work for an MSc) will need to be submitted in full in your application, but will not need prior FOM approval.

-Will I have to have ARCPs
+Will I have to have ARCPs?

 Can I work towards a CESR if working less than full time?

-Where will I be able to obtain advice and support once I have commenced
+Where will I be able to obtain advice and support once I have commenced?

 What happens if I cannot complete the collection of all the evidence needed for a CESR application?